flipperdevices/flipperzero-firmware/README.md

 The "ID Card v2" application is created by @evillero.
 This version was built upon the skeleton app provided by @codeallnight and is an improved version of the ID card originally developed by @alanretgue.

 Future Enhancements
-The application is planned to be upgraded to include image display functionality.
+The application is planned to be upgraded to include image display functionality and to add support for inputting and displaying email addresses.